-Dr Rather has a wide expertise in full range of mental health conditions such as mood, anxiety and psychotic disorders, functional neurological disorders, and neuropsychiatry of epilepsy and Parkinson’s disease, Huntington’s disease and complex somatoform disorders and medically unexplained symptoms.
+Dr Rather has a wide expertise in full range of mental health conditions such as mood, anxiety and psychotic disorders.
+Besides, his specialist expertise is in Functional Neurological disorders (FND), sleep disorders and in neuropsychiatry of Epilepsy, Parkinson’s disease, Huntington’s disease, Tourette’s syndrome and complex somatoform disorders and medically unexplained symptoms.
 He also runs a regional sleep disorders clinic at the Barberry centre.

 He offers a holistic assessment for diagnosis and treatment of neuropsychiatric conditions.
 The therapeutic assessment involves face to face consultation for about 90 minutes.
 His patient centred approach is aimed at recovery and long term well-being.